History

 Year 5

-In Year 5, the children revisit and build on their understanding of the ideas of civilisation, conflict and invastion, and empire in their topics about the Benin Kingdom and the Middle East.
+In Year 5, the children revisit and build on their understanding of the ideas of civilisation, conflict and invastion, and empire in their topic about the Benin Kingdom.
 They focus on power and legitimacy as they learn about the changing roles of the Church, the monarch and parliament in their topic 'Medieval Monarchs'.

 The Benin Kingdom